-PSVa relies extensively on a state-wide network of dedicated volunteers who are the backbone of the organization.
+We rely extensively on a state-wide network of dedicated volunteers who are the backbone of the organization.
 Volunteers provide direct support to new mothers and their families experiencing a difficult time in their lives AND provide behind-the-scenes support to PSVa in a variety of administrative duties.
 All volunteers have a positive impact on the lives of new and expectant mothers and their families.

-If interested in volunteering with PSVa, the first step is to please complete the Volunteer Application.
-The information provided is confidential and will help PSVa learn more about you, your interests and your background.
-If you have any questions, please contact Suman Kapur (email@example.com), PSVa’s Volunteer Coordinator.
+We are eager and excited to talk with interested volunteers!
+The first step is to complete the Volunteer Application.
+The information provided is confidential and will help us learn more about you, your interests and your background.
+If you have any questions, contact Suman Kapur, PSVa’s Volunteer Coordinator.

 We routinely refer women to trained mental health providers who are educated in the nuances of treating women experiencing perinatal mood and anxiety disorders.
 If you are interested in being added to our Resource List as a Preferred Provider, please complete the Preferred Provider Questionnaire.
 If you have any questions, contact Melissa Nauss, PSVa’s Resource Coordinator.